dominiqueguillot/637book/_sources/Content/14-Computing-lasso.md

 ### The coordinate-wise LASSO problem

 In order to be able to minimize the LASSO objective using coordinate descent, we need to be able to minimize the objective efficiently each coordinate at a time.
-Recall that the LASSO objecive is:
+Recall that the LASSO objective is:

 $$
 \|y - X\beta\|_2^2 + \lambda \|\beta\|_1.